 We manually manage trellis and shoot growth during the growing season to optimise sunshine in the canopy.
 All our fruit is handpicked and delivered to the Tapanappa winery in Piccadilly Valley for processing.
 Our viticultural expertise in Piccadilly Valley allows us to produce the finest fruit, and to achieve distinctive balance in our sparkling wines.

-The fruit is chilled to 2-5 degrees celcius before being pressed as whole bunches.
+The fruit is chilled to 2-5 degrees celsius before being pressed as whole bunches.
 We retain only the light pressing (approximately 550L per tonne).
 The very fine juice is then fermented in barrel for the Blanc de Blancs, and in tank or in barrel for the Natural Réserve.
 The base wine goes through full malolactic fermentation after alcoholic fermentation is completed.

 After alcoholic and malolactic fermentations are finished, the base wine is left on full lees in tank or in barrel, with no added sulphur, until it is tiraged in spring.